Speaking of cute, there's this new kid at school... Sara:

 - In Seto no Hanayome, it helps that San's family has effectively taken over the school by the third episode.

-- In the first episode of Futari Wa Pretty Cure Splash Star, Mai is the New Transfer Student, having just returned to the area after leaving years ago.
+- In the first episode of Futari wa Pretty Cure Splash☆Star, Mai is the New Transfer Student, having just returned to the area after leaving years ago.
 Until Urara a year later, and Kurumi from Yes!
 Pretty Cure 5 GoGo the year after that, Mai was unique among transfer students in the Pretty Cure franchise in that she does not start out with a bad attitude, gradually improve while becoming friends with main characters, suddenly turn out to be evil (though the audience knew this all along), fight the main characters, change affiliations during the fight, head off to apparent death, and then reappear near the end of the season.
-And later on, we would get Setsuna and Tsubomi, albeit the former is another villain turned good, then Ellen, Miyuki and Makoto.
-Of those eight, two are formerly evil and four come from other worlds. (there's a bit of overlap there)
+And later on, we would get Setsuna and Tsubomi, albeit the former is another villain turned good, then Ellen, Miyuki, Makoto and Hime.
+Of those nine, two are formerly evil and five come from other worlds. (there's a bit of overlap there).

 - Neon Genesis Evangelion subverts this trope, while touching all the normal bases with impressive grace.
 Each of the children/pilots has a different "first day" and covers a different "transfer student" plot.